-For those who enjoy a creamy, heavy coffee drink in the morning or as a dessert, this might be your perfect drink!
+This might be your perfect drink for those who enjoy a creamy, heavy espresso-based drink in the morning or as a dessert!
 It’s also great as an after-dinner treat or when you want something sweet without all the calories.

 To learn more about this American espresso drink, keep reading!